19hours/sg-statutes/Acts/Land Titles Act.md

 (2) An entry referred to in subsection (1) shall constitute a memorial of registration within the meaning of section 37.

-(3) The person seeking registration shall lodge with the Registrar a copy of the writ or order together with an application indicating the titles in respect of which registration is required.
+(3) The person seeking registration shall lodge with the Registrar a duly certified copy of the writ or order together with an application indicating the titles in respect of which registration is required.

 [10/2003]

+[Act 8 of 2014 wef 15/08/2014]

 (4) The registration of a writ or an order shall enable the Sheriff or other person named therein to execute instruments registrable in accordance with this Act.